mynameajeff/toyeso/README.md

         i: <not implemented>

         $:
-            creates a variable with the name given within the "'s and the value given after the $.
+            creates a variable(of type given after :) with the name given within the "'s and the value given after the $.

-            Example "decl "variable" $54.63"
+            Example: decl:float "variable" $54.63

     out:
         plain: <not implemented>